Sirius XM Holdings Inc. (SIRI) Shares Down Despite Recent Market Volatility

-Sirius XM Holdings Inc. (NASDAQ: SIRI)’s stock price has decreased by -1.71 compared to its previous closing price of 4.69. but the company has seen a -3.56% decline in its stock price over the last five trading sessions.
+Sirius XM Holdings Inc. (NASDAQ: SIRI)’s stock price has decreased by -0.22 compared to its previous closing price of 4.61.
+Nevertheless, the company has seen a -2.54% plunge in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 09/27/22 that Brett Favre’s SiriusXM Show Is On Hold

-Sirius XM Holdings Inc. (NASDAQ: SIRI) has a higher price-to-earnings ratio of 15.11x compared to its average ratio, and the 36-month beta value for SIRI is at 0.92.
+The price-to-earnings ratio for Sirius XM Holdings Inc. (NASDAQ: SIRI) is above average at 15.08x.
+The 36-month beta value for SIRI is also noteworthy at 0.93.
+There are mixed opinions on the stock, with 5 analysts rating it as a “buy,” 0 rating it as “overweight,” 6 rating it as “hold,” and 4 rating it as “sell.”

 Top 5 Undervalued Stocks To Own In 2023